kymayodeji/nutrition_clustering/README.md

 51. GmWt_Desc2 - gram weight 2 description

 ### Exploratory Data Analysis, Data Cleaning and Data Pre-Processing
 I removed two columns (49.
 GmWt_Desc1 and 51.
 GmWt_Desc2) as they included text descriptions that would not be useful in identifying nutritional values of the foods.
-The individual identifier 1.
-NDB_No was also removed for the same reason, but the 2.
+The individual identifier colum (1.
+NDB_No) was also removed for the same reason, but the 2.
 Short_Desc was kept for identification purposes, but not used to determine the clustering.
 Over 44 of the remaining 47 columns had null/empty values, but is consistent since not all vitamins or nutrients are found in a food product.
 I elected to replace the emtpy values with 0 to accurately represent the quantity.
 Using a correlation matrix, we found very few (less than 5 pairings) of the 47 features were strongly correlated to each other.
 Most of the columns were strongly skewed, so a log transform was applied and then a feature scaling (normalization) was applied to prepare the data for the clustering models.

 ### Methods